oneapi-src/SYCLomatic/README.md

 ninja install-c2s
 ```

-Note: For computers with 16G or less memory, we recommend using 4-6 threads for compilation.
-Compiling SYCLomatic with too many threads may cause out of memory.
+Note: For build system with 16G or less memory, recommend to use less than 5 threads for compilation,  you may meet out of memory issue when more than 4 threads used for compilation.
 ```
 ninja -j4 install-c2s
 ```